Home Instruct Concerts Recordings Contact Gallery

 P.O.
 Box 3326

-Tracy Harris is well known for her superb interpretation of flute music, with technique, soul and the solid performance of a seasoned and highly talented artist.
-Miss Harris has left audiences breathless with her profound and moving interpretation of the great composers from all ages.
-Her concerts are typically given thumbs up by critics across the country.
-Her versatility has seen her playing with Sting on PBS and Disney Studios with equal aplomb.
-Tracy has been fortunate to have studied with most of the greats of our time, including Dr. Julius Baker, Claude Monteux, James Pellerite, James Walker, James Pellerite and others.
-Tracy was selected by Yamaha to join the likes of Dr. Julius Baker, Jeff Khaner and Jim Walker to become a Yamaha Performing Artist, a title bestowed on only the best instrumentalists in the world.
-Ms. Harris was invited to perform at the National Flute Association's 2005 Convention in San Diego.
+Tracy Harris has left audiences breathless with her profound and moving interpretation of the great composers from all ages.
+Her concerts are typically given thumbs up by critics across the country and her versatility has seen her playing with members of Sting on PBS and Disney Studios with equal aplomb.
+Tracy has been fortunate to have studied with most of the greats of our time, including Dr. Julius Baker, Claude Monteux, James Pellerite, and Jim Walker.
+In 2002 Tracy was selected by Yamaha to join such great flute artists as Dr. Julius Baker, Jeff Khaner, Brad Garner, Mary-Karen Clardy and Jim Walker to become a Yamaha Performing Artist and Clinician, a title bestowed on only the best instrumentalists in the world.

-Ms. Harris has performed solo recitals, chamber music, and concertos across the United States and has premiered many new pieces.
+Tracy Harris was one of a select few invited to audition for the Metropolitan Opera Orchestra at Lincoln Center and Ms. Harris has performed solo recitals, chamber music, and concertos across the United States and has premiered many new pieces.
 As an accomplished soloist and orchestral musician, Tracy has performed concertos or has held principal chairs with many different ensembles such as; the Santa Barbara Symphony, Santa Barbara Chamber Orchestra, the Coastal Valley's Symphony, the Tulare County Symphony, the West Coast Symphony, the Santa Barbara Chorale Society, Ojai Requiem Orchestra, Santa Ynez Valley Orchestra, the Santa Maria Symphony and the Tulare Symphony to name but a few.
 Ms. Harris has served as Artistic Director of the Coastal Valley's Symphony Chamber Series and has performed in many new music premieres with such composers as Patrick Cassidy for his U.S. premiere of "Famine and Remembrance".
 She has also performed in the world premiere of Phillip Lasser's "The Alchemist".
-Ms. Harris has made recordings with the Pacific Coast Chamber Orchestra and has recorded for the PCPA Theaterfest.
+Ms. Harris has made recordings with the Pacific Coast Chamber Orchestra and has recorded for the PCPA Theaterfest for 15 years.

 *Tracy plays on a Yamaha heavy Wall, 14K 892 Julius Baker Model Flute with a “K” Cut Headjoint.